This is important.

 I firmly believe that working together as a global community to flatten the COVID-19 infection curve is the responsible thing to do.
 However, I also think it’s totally irresponsible to leave struggling couples without in person support, especially right now.
 It is totally possible to do both at the same time so long as we are all sensible.

 The Psychotherapy and Counselling Federation of Australia feel the same way. ‘ PACFA encourages all counsellors and psychotherapists to continue operating as your services are essential for the mental health of the community ‘ So long as I follow NSW’s social distancing rules.

-I am delighted to work with you however you feel serves you best.
-Please be careful with each other right now, I have couples that are normally delightful having significant problems with each other as a result of all this added stress.
+Please be careful with each other right now.
+I have couples that are normally delightful having significant problems with each other as a result of all this added stress.
 These are unprecedented times; the trauma and triggering are relentless.